Welcome to my Blog!

 “That’s the truth, my love,” he laughed.
-“A couple of horses really did nibble on mom’s car.
+“A horse really did nibble on Mom’s car.
 One winter evening when I was young, Mom drove home in a whiteout.
 Dad was away.
 Her car went off the road in the blizzard and ended up in a corral near our front yard.

 “The car got stuck and she had to leave it.
 Mom didn’t know that a few horses were waiting out the storm in a lean-to beside the corral.
-When she came out the next morning the horses had been nibbling away at the car’s bumpers and moldings and the side mirrors.
+When she came out the next morning one of the horses, and maybe more, had been nibbling away at the car’s bumpers and moldings and the side mirrors.
 Cost us a few thousand dollars to get it fixed.”

 “Come on, David!”
 Rosemary exclaimed.
 “I’m not that gullible.”